flyingbytes/flyingbytes.github.io/_posts/2022-10-09-Kotlin-Native-C-Interop.markdown

 With this, you download two files.
 The first one is the `libvlc.so` file.
 This is the "shared object", which basically contains the  actual code of the vlc-library.
 Under most distributions, it is either located under `/lib`, `/lib64`.
 If you look inside the shared object, you will see that it is binary file, so you can't read it at all.
 The second file that was installed is `vlc.h`.
 This is the header-file, and it should be located at `/usr/include` or `/usr/include/vlc`.
 This file you can actually read, and it tells you what the shared object actually contains.
 In Kotlin terminology, the header is like an "interface" of the shared object "class".

-### 3. - Add the VLC-Files to our Kotlin Native Project
+### 3. - Link the VLC-Files to our Kotlin Native Project

 In the third step, we connect these two vlc-files to our kotlin project.
 First of, in our Kotlin project, we create the folders `nativeInterop/cinterop`, where `nativeInterop` is on the same level as the already existing `nativeMain` folder.
 Note that the `I` in `nativeInterop` is capitalized, while the `i` in `cinterop` is not (this is important).